zowe/docs-site/docs/user-guide/systemrequirements.md

 ### Zowe Web Explorers and APIs on z/OS requirements (host)

-- Node.js v8.x (except v8.16.1), and v12.x.
+- Node.js v8.x (except v8.16.1), v12.x, or v14

-  **Note:** when using v12.x, it is highly recommended that plug-ins used are tagged.
-For more information, see [Tagging on z/OS](../extend/extend-desktop/mvd-buildingplugins.md#tagging-plugin-files-on-z-os)
+  **Note:** When using Node.js v12.x or later, it is highly recommended that plug-ins used are tagged.
+For more information, see [Tagging on z/OS](../extend/extend-desktop/mvd-buildingplugins.md#tagging-plugin-files-on-z-os).

   To install Node.js on z/OS, follow the instructions in [Installing Node.js on z/OS](install-nodejs-zos.md).

 - IBM SDK for Java Technology Edition V8 or later